lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 IntegerToString(z, nLen) encoding produces a string that is the full length of the RSA modulus.
 In addition, the random value is passed through a key-derivation function (KDF) to reduce possible harm from a poorly implemented random number source or a maliciously chosen random value (z).
-Implementations SHOULD NOT use z directly for any purpose.
+Implementations MUST NOT use z directly for any purpose.

 As long as a fresh random integer z is chosen as part of each invocation